 Second, you should check to see if you are over-striding when you run.
 If your foot lands in front of your body, as opposed to underneath it, when you run, then you are over-striding, which stresses your shins.
 Try shortening your stride and landing underneath your body when you run.
 Third, you should make an effort to run on soft ground.
 Get off the concrete and run on grass, dirt, gravel, or rubber track.
 If you run on softer ground, there is less shock to your body from impact.
 Fourth, you may need a new pair of running shoes.
 Old shoes do not absorb shock well, which means your legs have to absorb more.
 Lastly, wearing compression sleeves during your run can help to keep your muscles closer to your bones, which prevents jarring movements and cuts down on soreness.
 And wearing them after a run promotes blood flow, which helps you recover.
 I hope this helps.
 Good luck with your season!

 Coach Patrick Hammond: Shin splints are an overuse injury that puts a damper on your running, as you already know.
 Don't worry, though, as you can beat them with some work.
 First, I suggest starting a recovery routine for your calf and shin.
-Recommended Calf Routine: Using a handheld roller, roll back and forth along your calf muscle for 30 seconds to promote blood flow.
+Here's a calf routine I often recommend to athletes: Using a handheld roller, roll back and forth along your calf muscle for 30 seconds to promote blood flow.
 Next, inch along your calf with the roller until you hit a knot or feel a slight discomfort.
 Once the roller is on your knot, pause and apply pressure for 20 seconds.

 Then, knead the knot for 20 seconds, and do the same with the next knot.
 Repeat this routine with your other leg.
 Often a tight calf can put strain on your shins, so that's why you should make an effort to help your calves recover.
-Recommended Shin Routine: Sitting down in a chair flex your foot up, to activate the muscles on the front of your leg.
+Here's a shin routine I often recommend to athletes: Sitting down in a chair flex your foot up, to activate the muscles on the front of your leg.
 Move a handheld roller gently along these muscles for 30 seconds.
 Only push as hard as you can handle.

 Amy from MD: How different should training pace verses race pace verses fastest pace be for a beginner runner?///VIEW ANSWER///